Erin Koegel

-Erin Koegel (born April 6, 1982) is an American politician serving in the Minnesota House of Representatives since 2017.
+Erin Koegel (/en/; born April 6, 1982) is an American politician serving in the Minnesota House of Representatives since 2017.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Koegel represents District 39A in the northern Twin Cities metropolitan area, which includes the city of Fridley and parts of Anoka and Ramsey Counties.

 Early life, education, and career

 Koegel was born in Duluth, Minnesota, and grew up in Maple Grove, Minnesota.
 She graduated from Osseo High School in 2000, and from the University of Minnesota Duluth with a Bachelor of Applied Science in psychology and a minor in political science, and later a master's degree in advocacy and political leadership.

 Koegel completed an internship with the Duluth City Council and worked as a page at the Minnesota House of Representatives.
 She works as a volunteer coordinator at Community Action Partnership of Ramsey County, and previously was executive director of the nonprofit Health Care for All.